rittvic/fetch-backend-oa/README.md

 This is my submission for the [Fetch Backend Internship Challenge](https://fetch-hiring.s3.us-east-1.amazonaws.com/points-intern.pdf) OA

 There are two components:
-1. Flask application
+1. Flask server application - it is set up to listen on port 8000 and all addresses (0.0.0.0) with debug enabled.
-2. Unit test
+2. Tests - I have written a few tests, including the example from the specification.

 # Local Testing
 To get a local copy of the Flask server app up and running for testing purposes, see below: